You may be surprised to hear this, but couples who argue love each other more than couples who never raise their voices at each other.

 Let’s look at the trajectory from the early days of a relationship, where everything is flowers and kittens and you never seem to have any friction, to later on in a mature and solid relationship, where you and your partner have been known to rattle the rafters with the decibels of your voices.

-How to argue effectively
+How to argue effectively with your partner

 A good couple will learn how to argue in a way that moves them forward.
 This is a positive thing.
-Arguments allow you to teach each other differing viewpoints, perspectives, and who you are as individuals.
+Arguments with spouses allow you to teach each other differing viewpoints, perspectives, and who you are as individuals.